Birth Preparation Classes

 - Exploring cesarean birth options

-- Communicating effectively with hospital staff
+- Communicating effectively with your care team

 - Breastfeeding preparation

-- Postpartum recovery and bonding
+- Tips for post-birth recovery and bonding with your little one

 What is a Birthing From Within class like?